DevExpress-Examples/asp-net-core-dashboard-custom-item-tutorials/readme.md

 # Dashboard for ASP.NET Core - Custom Item Tutorials

-The example contains the source code of the scripts created in this step-by-step tutorials.
+The example contains the source code of the scripts created in the step-by-step Custom Item tutorials.

 ## Static Custom Item